- Mental Health

 No it doesn’t limit itself to meditation only.

-When I say mindfulness, it’s by staying present in the moment, in which you can avoid spiralling into feelings of guilt or frustration.
+When I say mindfulness, it’s by staying present in the moment, in which you can avoid spiraling into feelings of guilt or frustration.

-Therapists are often natural empathisers, driven by a desire to help others.
+Therapists are often natural empathizers, driven by a desire to help others.
 However, this can lead to a tendency to overextend emotionally, which is a common contributor to burnout.

-Whenever I feel like I am spiralling down with my clients, I ask “How are we different?”.
+Whenever I feel like I am spiraling down with my clients, I ask “How are we different?”.
 This is to differentiate ourselves, and know that I am here to be their anchor.

 Imagine your critical inner voice as the client, ask: “How are we different?”
 You will find that often times, we are not exactly the person that inner voice is describing.